abhishek-archlinux/AnimeWatch/README.md

 ﻿# AnimeWatch
 AnimeWatch Player acts as Front End for mpv and mplayer.
 It is not full fledge frontend like smplayer, but it tries to incorporate many new features which are normally absent from most of the media player frontend designed for linux.

-(Arch users can directly go to Release section or Package directory,download appropriate pkg.tar.xz package and install it using 'yaourt -U pkg_name'.
-After that they have to install only 'jsbeautifier' using 'sudo pip install jsbeautifier')
+(Arch users can directly go to Release section or Package directory,download appropriate pkg.tar.xz package and install it using 'sudo pacman -U pkg_name'.
+After that they have to install only 'jsbeautifier' and 'pytaglib' using 'sudo pip install jsbeautifier pytaglib')

 (Ubuntu or Debian based distro users can also go to Release section or PAckage directory,download appropriate .deb package and install it using 'sudo gdebi pkg_name.deb.
 After that they have to install only 'jsbeautifier' using 'sudo pip3 install jsbeautifier' )